Kraily4t8/Wolf_Simulation/README.md

 # Data Collection Mode
 It is possible to upload data to the database by following these instructions:
 * Enter values:
+    * Run Type: How to categorize the run in the database for future retrieval.
     * Run Count: How many runs to do with the same settings.
 Value must be >= 1.
     * Target Tick: What tick to end the simulation at, inclusive.
 Value must be >= 100.
 * Set slider values to desired positions.